 For Immediate Release: Press Contact: Hope Alcocer Email: email@example.com Technology Non-Profit Leveraging Virtual Reality in Education, Anchors Diplomacy, Connectivity and Global Awareness for Impact at First Gala New York, NY — TechRow Fund, a nonprofit organization providing immersive technology education programs to New York City students, hosted its first gala on Thursday, November 29 at the India House, a designated New York City landmark.

 Educating female students in the United States more effectively for entering tech oriented fields has more importance than simply creating a more equitable gender distribution in an industry that has largely been unisex.
 The economic consequences for neglecting this kind of education for female students could undermine the U.S’s competitive standing relative to other countries in the developed world.
-In 2015, there were 500,000 new
+In 2015,

 Image Source An emerging dilemma across college campuses in the United States is the increasing demand for on campus childcare and services for adult students returning to college and the increasing numbers of students who have children.
 Nationally more than a quarter of college students enrolled in the U.S have children, according to the institute for Women’s Policy Research.
 Between 2004 and 2012, the number